RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 With over [8000 freely available add-on packages](https://cran.r-project.org/web/packages/) that provide extensive additional functionality, R will probably have something that can help your research.

+Don't just take our word for it though -- here's what others have to say

+* [Why use R?
+Five reasons.](http://www.econometricsbysimulation.com/2014/03/why-use-r-five-reasons.html) - From the 'Econometrics By Simulation' blog

 ## Installing R and RStudio

 Most users of R use it from within another free piece of software called RStudio.